se-fLa/filmtipset2trakt/README.md

 * Add parsing of data into the script so it is not necessary to awk the data before sync.
 * Automatically split rating in chunks of 200 to avoid trakt.tv failures.
 * Automatic save the authorization bearer from getAuthorizationBearerAccessTokenCode.py in a config file and read this file from other scripts to avoid user having to edit scripts.
+* Make it compatible with Python2 and Python3.